sylodev/documentation/docs/tags/user.md

 ## `{user.bot;user}`

-Checks whether a user is a bot account.
+Returns a boolean whether a user is a bot account.

 ## `{user.tag;user}`

-Returns the tag of a user with the username and discriminator, for example `Grainus#0432`.
+Returns the tag of a user with the username and discriminator, for example `DracoClaw#0065`.

 ## `{user.discriminator;user}`